 - Sign up for New Student Orientation.
 A nonrefundable orientation fee is required.

-- Complete and send your Certificate of Immunization to University Student Health Services.
+- Complete your Certificate of Immunization and upload supporting documentation to University Student Health Services.
 Need the form?

 - Remember to sign up for at least 15 credits per semester in order to graduate in four years.

 - Apply for financial aid by submitting a Free Application for Federal Student Aid by the March 1 priority filing date.